B-UMMI/chewBBACA/README.md

 Typing (wg/cgMLST) schemas, providing an allele calling algorithm based on Blast Score Ratio that can be run in multiprocessor settings and a set of functions to visualize and validate allele variation in the loci.

+A preprint of this work with the title "chewBBACA: A complete suite for gene-by-gene schema creation and strain identification" is available in [BioRxiv] (https://www.biorxiv.org/content/early/2017/10/23/173146)

 ----------
 ## Check the [wiki pages](https://github.com/B-UMMI/chewBBACA/wiki) ...
 ...for a much more thorough chewBBACA walkthrough.